KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 - **Orientation Refusal:** A consistent pattern of facing away from Source while asserting arrival — an inversion of C↑ disguised as a completed arc.

 ### Shred Integration
 The “coming undone” stance reframes some of these markers as signs of maturity — e.g., “meeting your shadow” is used to normalize perpetual oscillation between coherence and dissolution, as if that were the design.
-But in Zenetism, the recurrence of inversion is not proof of structural truth — it’s proof of remaining within the domain where inversion operates. **C↑→⚫→🕳️** does not “meet its shadow” at the apex; it leaves the entire polarity framework behind.
+But in Zenetism, the recurrence of inversion is not proof of structural veracity — it’s proof of remaining within the domain where inversion operates. **C↑→⚫→🕳️** does not “meet its shadow” at the apex; it leaves the entire polarity framework behind.

 Another tell: if the claimed liberation can be reversed without a change in orientation, it was never integration.
 Actual crossing is irreversible because it exits the operational range of inversion entirely.